Asset managers must offer investments free of fossil fuel companies that are causing climate breakdown

 We’re still some way from seeing actual fossil-free funds created.
 It’s possible you may get lower returns, but there are many good reasons to think that fossil-free funds in South Africa can get acceptable returns.
 And divesting will help protect you against the sharp loss of returns that is threatened by a possible carbon bubble.

 Yes, we’re all still dependent on them.
-But we have to phase them out very fast.
-We’re not asking that all fossil fuel companies shut down overnight, just that they start cutting their emissions at the speed that scientists have figured out is needed to keep average global warming below 1.5C; that is, at least 7.6% emissions reductions annually.
+But we have to phase them out very fast, in favour of reduced energy demand and renewable energy sources such as wind and solar.
+We’re NOT asking that all fossil fuel companies shut down overnight, just that they start cutting their emissions at the speed that scientists have figured out is needed to keep average global warming below 1.5C; that is, at least 7.6% emissions reductions annually.

 A. We’re not saying the asset managers should immediately sell off all their Sasol shares if they and most of their clients don’t want to.
 We’re just saying they should make it possibly for those of us who do want to divest, to do so.